ppy/osu-wiki/news/2021/2021-03-20-new-featured-artist-urbangarde.md

 We've snagged **6** tracks from their *AVANTDEMIC* album, each presenting a different mapping challenge from the last.

-**URBANGARDE** is a relatively new name to the osu! scene, so we super strongly recommend watching [h i f u](https://osu.ppy.sh/users/11843685) struggle to play a map of *URBANGARDE - BAERUNA* using a skin with blinding levels of brightness.
+**URBANGARDE** is a relatively new name to the osu! scene, so we super strongly recommend watching ::h i f u::{ user-id=11843685 } struggle to play a map of *URBANGARDE - BAERUNA* using a skin with blinding levels of brightness.
 If you're keen on keeping your eyesight, the other song previews could prove useful instead:

 <div align="center">
     <video width="95%" controls>